Notaovercat/chat-app/README.md

 REDIS_PORT=6379
 ```

-For the frontend, create a .env file in the packages/frontend directory and populate it with the following:
+For the frontend, create a .env file in the packages/frontend directory and populate it with the following or similar:
 ```bash
 VITE_API_URL="http://localhost:3333"
 ```

-## Contact
+# Contact
 If you want to contact me you can reach me at fdgoe@list.ru.

-## License
+# License
 This project uses the following license: MIT.